puppetlabs/puppet-instruqt-tracks/pe601-lab-1-1-convert-a-script-to-a-task/01-convert-a-script-to-a-task/assignment.md

 ----------

-🎈 **Congratulations!** You took a backup script written for NGINX in Bash and converted it into a Bolt task.
-You provided parameters via the command line and added defaults in the JSON metadata file for the new Bolt task.
+🎈 **Congratulations!** You took an NGINX log backup script written in Bash and converted it into a Bolt task.
+You provided parameters via the command line and added defaults to the new Bolt task's JSON metadata file.
 If you want to, you can spend some time exploring this environment.

 **Find any bugs or have feedback?
 Click the **Bug Zapper** tab near the top of the page and let us know!**